malpa222/portfolio/_pages/redteaming/in-depth.md

 `--target`.
 This allows building code for platforms that developers don't have access to.

 In November of 2021, first samples of the BlackCat

+### Something more complex

+Because this obfuscation pass is a very small change, the compiler would still optimize the code (unless you have a custom clang build).
+However, more complex obfuscation techniques, such as [control flow flattening](http://ac.inf.elte.hu/Vol_030_2009/003.pdf).
+In essence, this technique breaks down the body of a program and putting it into a `switch ... case` statement.
+Then, using a dispatcher variable, the each block decides on the next set of instructions.